It’s a surname and place name that’s never been more popular.

 But it’s the explorer’s name that endures.
 The river and the bay are both named for him.

-Hudson is also the name of a strait, a bridge, a parkway, and plenty of other places.
+Hudson also lent his name to a strait, a bridge, a parkway, and plenty of other places.

 Any surname is likely to show up as a given name at least a few times.
 But in the 1990s, Hudson started to catch on.